latam-tech-office/2016-forum/README.md

     Address: 208.84.244.112
     ```

     If that doesn't work, RHMAP will definitely fail.

-3. You need an active Red Hat Subscription (ideally so called Employee SKU) applied to all hosts which allows you to download all the necessary products.
+3. You need an active Red Hat Subscription (ideally an Employee SKU) applied to all hosts which allows you to download all the necessary products.

-4. You need to be OpenShift's System Administrator in order to run this installer.
+4. You need to be <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift</a> System Administrator in order to run this installer.
     ```
     # oc login --username=system:admin
     Logged into "https://master.example.com:8443" as "system:admin" using existing credentials.